-- Note – At this point, you can either use the whole makhana to make the kheer as I did or crush them roughly in a mortar and pestle.
+- Note – At this point, you can either use this roasted whole makhana to make the kheer as I did or crush them roughly in a mortar and pestle.
 Crushed makhana will make the kheer creamier.
 If you are crushing the makhana, then crush them and add them back to the same pan.

-- Add milk and saffron to the pan and bring it to a boil over medium heat.
+- Add milk and saffron (optional) to the pan, over the makhana, and bring it to a boil over medium heat.

-- Keep stirring very frequently to avoid milk from sticking to the bottom of the pan and burning.
+- Keep stirring very frequently to avoid milk from scorching.

 - Add almonds, cashew nuts, pistachios, and raisins and cook until kheer thickens (10-12 minutes).
 Keep stirring frequently while cooking.